 Free eBook about open enrollment

-If you’re ready to enroll, but not sure where to start, check out our new guide to open enrollment, available now as a free download.
+If you qualify for an open enrollment extension or have a qualifying event but aren’t sure where to start with the enrollment process, check out our new guide to open enrollment, available now as a free download.
 Written by health insurance expert Louise Norris, it’s filled with step-by-step instructions for hassle-free enrollment – or re-enrollment – in the exchanges or off exchange.

 We wouldn’t call it cheap health insurance, but our free eBook does have tips for selecting plans that will give you the most coverage with the least drain on your pocketbook.
 (Health insurance premiums are important, but not the only factor to consider.)
 You can also read about strategies that will speed up your enrollment.

 Don’t hesitate to let us know if you hit a snag in the process – or if you’re stumped by a question about health coverage.
 Of course, we’d also love to hear about your success in getting coverage and quality healthcare.

 About us: your guide to family health insurance

 Since 1994, healthinsurance.org has been a guide for consumers seeking straightforward explanations about the workings of individual health insurance – also known as medical insurance – and help finding affordable coverage.

 The topic of insurance can be confusing, but we’re here with more information than ever: educational articles, expert health policy analysis, frequently asked questions about reform, a health insurance glossary, and guides to the healthcare marketplaces and other insurance resources in each state.